Escape-Plan-NA/.github/profile/README.md

 4. **Win Scenarios**:
    - **Warder catches the Prisoner** to win.
    - **Prisoner reaches the tunnel** to win.
-   - The winner becomes the first player for the next game!

 ---

 ## 🔧 Server Capabilities